-E. Idaho man facing charges following grandmother’s death
+Idaho man faces charges following grandmother’s death

-IDAHO FALLS, Idaho (AP) — Authorities say the recent discovery of a 78-year-old eastern Idaho woman’s death five years ago has led to charges against her son-in-law and grandson.
+IDAHO FALLS, Idaho (AP) — The recent discovery of a 78-year-old eastern Idaho woman’s death five years ago has led to charges against her son-in-law and grandson, authorities said.

 The Post Register reports in a story on Saturday that Naoma Ware’s grandson, 24-year-old Harley Howell, is charged with abuse or neglect of a vulnerable adult and failure to report a death.